Energy drinks are a popular choice for a quick boost in alertness, and Monster is one of the biggest names in the category.

-But how much caffeine is in a Monster Energy drink, and how does it compare to other sources of caffeine?
+But how much caffeine is actually in a Monster can, and how does it compare to coffee and other energy drinks?

 Quick Answer: How much caffeine is in Monster Energy drinks?